renovatebot/renovate/docs/usage/getting-started/running.md

 - You provide infrastructure for it to run on,
 - You provision its global config,
-- You ensure it's running regularly
+- You ensure it's running regularly,
 - You ensure Renovate bot itself is updated

 ### Available distributions